Grand Rapids, Michigan

 Grand Rapids has three Lithuanian clubs.
 These clubs also double as members-only bars (although non-members may be able to come in as well).

 The most well-known one is the Vytautas Kareivis Aid Society, established in 1910.
 Its building sports a Lithuanian flag and symbols.
-Inside it has a bar and a Heritage room.
-Among the Lithuanian memorabilia there one can find a society uniform: at its beginning and long after that, Vytautas Aid Society was a paramilitary organization and its members used to march the American streets in these Lithuanian uniforms.
+Inside, it has a bar and a Heritage room.
+Among the Lithuanian memorabilia there one can find a military uniform.
+At its beginning and long after that, Vytautas Aid Society was a paramilitary organization and its members used to march the American streets in these Lithuanian uniforms.
 Eventually, the Society changed.
 For example, well until the 1980s there was a requirement that a person who joins must be a Lithuanian through a paternal line (i.e. have a Lithuanian surname) but now a maternal line is also acceptable and women are allowed to join.
-Non-Lithuanians may join as associate members and since 2000s non-Catholics are allowed to join as well.
-Only Lithuanians could be full members, however.
+Non-Lithuanians may join as associate members and since 2000s, non-Catholics are allowed to join as well.
+Only the Lithuanians could become full members, however.
+Vytautas Aid Society has some 450 members, 125 of whom are full members (2023).

 Predating the two secular Lithuanian societies were two Catholic Lithuanian societies: the Ss.
 Peter and Paul aid society (est. 1891) and St. George Aid Society (est. 1903).
 Both have also erected their clubhouses: Ss.
 Peter and Paul Aid Society in 1902 and St. George's Aid Society in 1907 (renovated in 1949).
 Both buildings still stand, however, Ss.
 Peter and Paul building is no longer used for the original purpose.
-That is because in 1964 both societies merged into one and use only the St. George building (now titled as St. George's St. Peter and Paul Aid Society).
-While neither of the two buildings has any external Lithuanian details, the St. George's building has Lithuanian memorabilia inside.
+That is because in 1964 both societies merged into one and use only the St. George building (now titled as St. George's, St. Peter and Paul Aid Society).
+While neither of the two buildings has any external Lithuanian details, the St. George's building has Lithuanian memorabilia inside, including Lithuanian flag, Vytis symbols, while its mugs are adorned by the Lithuanian coat of arms.
+St. George Society has 700 members, having rebounded from 50 at its lower point.
+Its clubhouse is two0floored, with the lower floor serving as a bar and the upper floor as a members-space and rental hall, hosting up to 250 people.

-The "Aid Societies" typically were so called because they all initially acted also as charitable organizations to both their members and non-members.
+The "Aid Societies" typically were called so because they all initially acted also as charitable organizations to both their members and non-members.
 In the early days, support for members in times of need was especially important, as, at the time, there were no social guarantees, so the only way immigrants could ensure that they would not be left to poverty in case they get hurt in the job, for example, was to join such organizations where the well-off members would help their less well-off co-nationals.
-Vytautas Kareivis Aid Society especially continues this charitable mission, regularly supporting both Lithuanians and non-Lithuanian institutions of Grand Rapids.
+Vytautas Kareivis Aid Society especially continues this charitable mission, regularly supporting both Lithuanian and non-Lithuanian institutions of Grand Rapids.
+Nowadays, however, these societies also serve as ethnically-themed bars, and Grand Rapids has a culture behind such places, with its apex during the annual Pulaski days when it is common to visit many such historic ethnic clubs.

 Grand Rapids Lithuanian cemeteries